-ATG NEWS RELEASE: Hawaii files second court brief opposing ban on transgender individuals in the militaryPosted on Oct 27, 2017 in Latest News
+ATG NEWS RELEASE: Hawaii files second court brief opposing ban on transgender individuals in the militaryPosted on Oct 27, 2017 in Latest Department News

 HONOLULU – Hawaii Attorney General Doug Chin joined a coalition of 15 attorneys general in filing an amicus brief opposing the Trump Administration’s plans to ban open military service by transgender individuals.
 The amicus brief, filed today with the U.S. District Court for the District of Maryland in Stone v.
 Trump, argues that banning transgender individuals serving in the military is unconstitutional, against the interest of national defense, and harmful to the transgender community at large.